 Frontpoint offers 2 indoor cameras, 1 outdoor camera and 1 doorbell camera.
 Meanwhile ADT has 1 indoor camera, 2 outdoor cameras and 2 doorbell cameras.
-Below are the specs for these cameras and you can learn more about Frontpoint’s cameras here, as well as ADT’s indoor, outdoor and doorbell cameras here.
+Below are the specs for these cameras and you can learn more about Frontpoint’s cameras here, as well as ADT’s indoor and outdoor cameras, and ADT’s doorbell cameras.

 Frontpoint offers wireless equipment while ADT offers wireless and wired equipment.
 GE and Interlogix manufacture Frontpoint’s sensors while ADT’s are from Ademco, DSC, Honeywell and Interlogix.

 Frontpoint offers a 3-year warranty while ADT offers a lifetime warranty.

 In the end, this category is a tie because both companies offer basically the same lineup and the equipment is dependable.